project-poodle/poodle/design.md

      |     |         |     |         |     |         |         |         |
      |     Key Content     |         |     |         |         32 bytes signature
      |                    Value Content    |         |
-     |                                    Domain Content
+     |                                    Scheme Content
     Magic

 - Lead by a __magic__ byte
 - Followed by key length, then key content (if applicable)
 - Followed by value length, then value content (if applicable)
-- Followed by domain length, then domain content (if applicable)
+- Followed by scheme length, then scheme content (if applicable)
 - Followed by timestamp (8 bytes) and signature (32 bytes) (if applicable)

 ### Data Encode Magic ###